 Actress, Lily Tomlin, arrested while participating in climate protest

-WASHINGTON D.C. - Deadline reports that Lily Tomlin was arrested was arrested on Friday in the latest climate protest led by her Grace & Frankie co-star, Jane Fonda.
+WASHINGTON D.C. - Deadline reports that Lily Tomlin was arrested on Friday in the latest climate protest led by her Grace & Frankie co-star, Jane Fonda.

 Demonstrators chanted Tomlin's name in a show of support as she and more than a dozen others occupied the steps of the Capitol after a rally.